Technoplatz/bi/README.md

 - Log Tracking\
 <sup>Transaction history tracking on a record basis.</sup>

-### BI-directional Data sharing
+### BI-directional Data Sharing

 Technoplatz BI is designed for situation where business partners are the integral part of a process in terms of the data source and the actions they need to take.
-For this reason, it provides three pragmatic solutions especially for the following requirements by addressing the issues in the [Inner-Cycle](bi-directional-data-sharing) consisting of customers, suppliers, distributors, service providers and other internal company departments;
+For this reason, it provides two beneficial solutions about bi-directional data sharing by addressing the issues in the [Inner-Cycle](bi-directional-data-sharing) consisting of customers, suppliers, distributors, service providers and other internal company departments;

 - Data Announcements\
-<sup>Make data request to business partners and get responses through API.</sup>
+<sup>Making data request to business partners and get responses.</sup>

 - Live Data Connectors\
 <sup>Secure and read-only access to shared data through Excel.</sup>